sbjos/sbjos/README.md

-- Currently working on backend development rojects with the following:
+- Currently working on backend development projects with the following:
   - AWS DynamoDB
   - REST API
   - Java